Updated Information on Equine Infectious Anemia Testing

 For EIA testing, both AGID and ELISA, acceptable specimen is defined by the kit and USDA/APHIS.
 Serum is the only acceptable sample for the EIA AGID and EIA ELISA kit currently in use at the AHDC.
-For EIA ELISA testing the kit currently in use at the AHDC states: "Specimens may be stored at 2-7C for up to twenty one days."
-The simple interpretation of this statement is that the specimen must be tested within 21 days of sampling if it is maintained at 2-7C (refrigerated) during this period.
-This does not mean that samples can be shipped on day 21 and meet the kit requirements.
-For EIA AGID testing the kit currently in use at the AHDC states: "Specimens may be stored at 2-7C for up to twenty eight days."
-In the past, many labs have ignored this type of restriction on the acceptability of the specimens.
-However, all laboratories certified by the USDA to perform EIA testing, public and private, are required to follow kit manufacturer's instructions and the issue of the age of the specimen for EIA testing can no longer be ignored.
+For EIA ELISA and AGID testing the kit currently in use at the AHDC states: "Specimens may be stored at 2-8C for up to twenty eight days."
+The simple interpretation of this statement is that the specimen must be tested within 28 days of sampling if it is maintained at 2-8C (refrigerated) during this period.
+This does not mean that samples can be shipped on day 28 and meet the kit requirements.
+All laboratories certified by the USDA to perform EIA testing, public and private, are required to follow kit manufacturer's instructions and the issue of the age of the specimen for EIA testing cannot be ignored.
 Laboratories are responsible for enforcing the sample requirements and the failure to adhere to the kit instructions can be the basis for losing their USDA license for performing EIA tests.
 In addition to kit manufacturer restrictions, USDA/APHIS states that no sample over 30 days old (regardless of whether or not it was frozen) can be tested as test results do not reflect current exposure status of the animal.
 "Acceptable" sample requirements have not been strictly defined in the past, but failure to adhere to the specimen requirements in the future may result in test delays as "expired/inappropriate" samples will not be tested.

 As a reminder, only a Category II federally accredited veterinarian, state animal health official or federal animal health official may submit samples for EIA testing.
 USDA/APHIS strictly prohibits screening or preliminary testing.
 ALL EIA tests are official and need to be accompanied by an official test form.
 All information/data points on official test forms must be filled out.
 If any field is "none," write "none" or line through; do not leave blank fields.